destructobeam/react-ssr-starter/README.md

 ## Server

-Uses the beautiful nature of Koa's async function middleware to encapsulate the series of steps required to render your application on the server.
+Uses the wonderful nature of Koa's async function middleware to encapsulate the series of steps required to render your application on the server.

 ## Notes